On the tangent bundle and the divisor theory of a general matroid: Preliminaries

-In the case of realizable matroids, $\alpha$ represents the pullback of $\mathcal{O}(1)$ along the iterative blow ups.
-Furthermore, $\alpha_F$ is the pullback of the hyperplane section that passes through the blow up center corresponding to the flat $F$ (The class $\alpha_F$ is sometimes called $h_F$ in other papers.)
+In the case of realizable matroids, $\alpha$ is the class of the vanishing loci of a generic section of the pullback of $\mathcal{O}(1)$ from the projective space $\mathbb{P}(\mathbb{K}^E)$ along the iterative blow-ups.
+Furthermore, $\alpha_F$ is the pullback of the hyperplane section that passes through the blow-up center corresponding to the flat $F$.
+(The class $\alpha_F$ is sometimes called $h_F$ in other papers.)